karatelabs/karate/karate-netty/README.md

 The only pre-requisite is the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Note that the "lighter" JRE is sufficient, not the JDK / Java Development Kit.
 At least Java 8 is required, and there's a good chance you already have it installed.
 You can confirm this by typing `java -version` on the command line.

 ## jbang
 Note that you can install applications based on Karate using [`jbang`](https://www.jbang.dev).
-For example, here is a recipe to install the Karate "standalone JAR" experience, given this file called `karate.java`:

 With jbang installed, you can do this:

-> please replace `X.Y.Z` with the latest / version of Karate you intend to use
+> please replace `LATEST` with the exact / version of Karate you intend to use if applicable

 ```
- jbang app install --name karate com.intuit.karate:karate-core:X.Y.Z
+ jbang app install --name karate com.intuit.karate:karate-core:LATEST
 ```

 And now the command `karate` will be available in your terminal (after opening a new one or having re-loaded environment settings).